 What does the future hold for computers, robots and us?
-Are we going to continue developing computers, robots and the software that runs them to the point where we,

-1. Technological chnological is going to change our lives.

-2. Computers have already taken some tasks from people.

-3. In the future, people may become th e slaves of computers.

-4. There will be s to harm people. some kind of software programs tl hat won't compute

-5. In the future, co omputers may not be d ependent of n humans for their

-ANSWERS FO R THE RI EADING

-Part 1 Part 2

-1 1

-2 2

-3 3

-4 4

-5 5

-SECTION 2 W .:

-riting (40 minutes) s asked you to write a ı story.
-Yo our story must begin with this

-When I saw the p hotograph, I knew I ha d to do son nething.

-Write about 100 -120 words
+Are we going to continue developing computers, robots and the software that runs them to the point where we, humans, be and see. ecome completely unnecessa ary for their survival?
+We'll jus t have to wait 1.
+Technolo ogical is going to change o our lives.
+2. Compute ers have already taken som ne tasks from people : .
+3. In the future, people may become th e slaves of compute ers.
+4. There we to harm peo ill be some kind of software ople. programs t hat won't computers 5.
+In the fu ture, computers may not be o lependent o n humans for their · ANSWERS FO OR THE R EADING Part 1 Part 2 1 1 2 2 3 3 4 4 5 5 Your teach sentence: When I say 3.
+Writing (40 minutes) her has asked you to write with the photograph, I knew I has ut 100-120 words · in with this